The San Francisco Story

 The 25-minute vignettes on the lesser-known moments in the city’s history, and portraits of the people who helped create that history, were broadcast on Sunday mornings, generally from 9:05 (after the NBC Monitor news at the top of the hour) until 9:30 a.m.

-To the accompaniment of stirring music, Bud Heyde (who was often billed as Budd Heyde) delivered the stories in his best dramatic style.
-Many of the stories were drawn from Samuel Dickson‘s “Tales Of San Francisco,” a compendium of his three earlier works, “San Francisco Is Your Home,” “San Francisco Kaleidoscope” and “The Streets of San Francisco.”
+To the accompaniment of stirring music, Bud Heyde (who was often billed as Budd Heyde, his last name pronounced “Hy-Dee”) delivered the stories in his best dramatic style.
+The stories themselves were researched, written and produced by longtime NBC-San Francisco staffer Samuel Dickson.

-Heyde, as narrator, and Dickson, as writer, had worked together on “This Is Your Home,” the predecessor to “The San Francisco Story,” which began airing on KNBC – the predecessor to KNBR – in the late 1940s.
+Heyde, as narrator, and Dickson, as writer-director, had worked together on “This Is Your Home,” the predecessor to “The San Francisco Story,” which began airing on KNBC – the predecessor to KNBR – in the late 1940s.

 According to an article about “This Is Your Home” in the January 1954 edition of NBC Chimes – the network’s in-house magazine – “So widespread has been public interest in the series that it has been the basis for two published collections of the tales by Dickson.”
+He retired after nearly 24 years with NBC in February 1954 under the company’s mandatory policy, but remained as the author and director of the program, which was, at that time, known as “Rickey’s San Francisco Hour,” sponsored by the popular local restaurant.

 The recordings heard here were part of a series of 27 reel-to-reel tapes of the program, spanning the years 1968 and 1969, contributed by Don Husing of KSCO Radio (1080 AM) in Santa Cruz.
 Mr. Husing recorded the programs over the air from KNBR onto reel-to-reel tape at his home near Santa Cruz, about forty miles straight-line distance over the hills from the station’s Belmont transmitter.